When will international travel return? A country-by-country guide to coronavirus recovery

 - Acquire health insurance covering illness and injury outside of your home jurisdiction, including those related to a positive COVID-19 diagnosis while in Bermuda.
 If this is not obtained, a visitor will be responsible for all health and accommodation costs should they require treatment and/or quarantine, including costs related to a positive COVID-19 diagnosis in Bermuda

 - Pack a thermometer

 More information on coronavirus in Bermuda can be found here.

-Dominica is open to travellers as of 3 August.
-All eligible travellers arriving in the country must follow the procedures below:
+Dominica has been open to travellers since 3 August.
+All eligible travellers arriving in the country are designated as coming from Low-Risk Medium-Risk, or High-Risk countries (the United Kingdom is currently considered High-Risk) and travellers must follow these procedures: